saranshbansal/learn-aws/NOTES_AMAZON_KINESIS.md

 However, one worker can process multiple shards.

 Records are read in order at the shard level.

+## Kinesis Producer Library (KPL)
+An Amazon Kinesis Data Streams `producer` is an application that puts user data records into a Kinesis data stream (also called *data ingestion*).
+The `Kinesis Producer Library (KPL)` simplifies producer application development, allowing developers to achieve high write throughput to a Kinesis data stream.

+The KPL is an easy-to-use, highly configurable library that helps you write to a Kinesis data stream.
+It acts as an intermediary between your producer application code and the Kinesis Data Streams API actions.
+The KPL performs the following primary tasks:

+- Writes to one or more Kinesis data streams with an automatic and configurable retry mechanism
+- Collects records and uses PutRecords to write multiple records to multiple shards per request
+- Aggregates user records to increase payload size and improve throughput
+- Integrates seamlessly with the `Kinesis Client Library (KCL)` to de-aggregate batched records on the consumer
+- Submits Amazon CloudWatch metrics on your behalf to provide visibility into producer performance

 # SQS vs SNS vs Kinesis
 ## SQS